ba0f3/AiDA/README.md

 2. You can also access it at any time via the right-click context menu in a disassembly or pseudocode view: `AI Assistant > Settings...`.
 3. In the settings dialog, select your desired AI Provider and enter your API key.
 The key will be saved locally in your user directory (`%APPDATA%\Hex-Rays\IDA Pro\ai_assistant.cfg`) and is never transmitted anywhere except to the AI provider's API.

+### GitHub Copilot Configuration (Special Instructions)

+Using GitHub Copilot requires an external proxy server that translates Copilot's API into a standard format.

+**Step 1: Run the Copilot API Proxy**
+You must have the `copilot-api` server running in the background.
+This server handles authentication with your GitHub account.
+1. Make sure you have [Bun](https://bun.sh/) installed.
+2. Open a terminal or command prompt and run the following command:
+    ```bash
+    npx copilot-api@latest start
+    ```
+3. The first time you run this, it will guide you through a one-time authentication process with GitHub.
+4. Leave this terminal window open.
+The proxy server must be running for AiDA to use Copilot.

+**Step 2: Configure AiDA**
+1. In IDA, open the AiDA settings (`AI Assistant > Settings...`).
+2. Set the **Provider** to `Copilot`.
+3. Ensure the **Proxy Address** in the `Copilot` tab is correct.
+The default is `http://127.0.0.1:4141`, which should work if you ran the command above without changes.
+4. Select your desired Copilot model (e.g., `claude-sonnet-4`).

 ### API Provider Configuration
 *   **Provider:** Choose the AI service you want to use (Gemini, OpenAI, or Anthropic).
 *   **API Key:** Your personal key for the selected provider.
 This is required for authentication.
 *   **Model Name:** Specify which model to use.
-More powerful models (like GPT-4 Turbo or Claude 3 Opus) provide higher-quality analysis but cost more per use.
+More powerful models (like Gemini 2.5 Pro or Claude 4 Opus) provide higher-quality analysis but cost more per use.
 Lighter models (like Gemini 1.5 Flash or GPT-4o mini) are faster and cheaper.

 > **IMPORTANT: Model Choice Determines Output Quality**
 > The quality of the AI model you select is the single most important factor affecting the accuracy and insightfulness of the results.
 For critical analysis of complex functions, using a top-tier model is **strongly recommended**.